salah-191135/challenge-dart/README.md

 # Starter Project

 This is a simple command-line application written in Dart.
-The project includes a stack implementation and the two challanges related to stacks one is a part of the stack class and the other is a function to check if parentheses in a given expression are balanced.
+The project includes a stack implementation and the two challenges related to stacks one is a part of the stack class and the other is a function to check if parentheses in a given expression are balanced.

 ## Prerequisites